-What They Aren’t Telling You About Bedsharing
+Bedsharing with baby: What They Aren’t Telling You About co-sleep

-What They Aren’t Telling You About Bedsharing It has only been for the past 100 years or so that parenting culture in the west – especially Canada, The United States, The United Kingdom and Australia – has been heavily influenced to expect babies to sleep independently.
-Caregivers expect babies to sleep in their own…
+Bedsharing with Baby It has only been for the past 100 years or so that parenting culture in the west – especially Canada, The United States, The United Kingdom and Australia – has been heavily influenced to expect babies to sleep independently.
+Caregivers expect babies to sleep in their own room in a crib,…

 Read More